Tiashaadhya005/Internship/README.md

 6) Now we can check the operations in the browser.

-7) At last to stop the docker we will run "docker-compose kill".
+7) At last to stop the docker we will run `docker-compose kill` .

 8) then again we can run "docker ps" to verify whether all the containers deleted or not.